 Pastor Ed was reared in the Chicago area.
-He became a born-again believer in January of 1974, during his senior year of high school, when a friend who worked on the school newspaper shared the Gospel with Ed.
-Although Ed knew many of the facts of the Gospel (he was raised Roman Catholic), he came to realize that he could not get to heaven by proper behavior.
+He became a born-again believer in January 1974 during his senior year of high school when a friend who worked on the school newspaper shared the Gospel with Ed.
+Although he was raised Roman Catholic and knew many of the facts of the Gospel, he came to realize that he could not get to heaven by proper behavior.
 It was through the work of Christ alone that he could be made right with God.
 All he had to do was hold God to His Word.
 God promised eternal life to those who put their faith in Christ, and Ed took Him up on the offer!

 Special Ministry Interests